 Another anti-racism resource list has been collated by Sarah Sophie Flicker and Alyssa Klein.

-Similarly, our UB colleagues at University Libraries have put together a list of readings, as have colleagues at UB’s School of Social Work (list of readings and resources) to counter Anti-Black racism, including a list of local organizations working on this issue in Buffalo and Erie County (H/T Shaanta Murshid).
+Similarly, our UB colleagues at University Libraries have put together a list of readings, as have colleagues at UB’s School of Social Work (list of readings and resources) to counter anti-Black racism, including a list of local organizations working on this issue in Buffalo and Erie County (H/T Shaanta Murshid).

-JSTOR has compiled a syllabus of readings on institutionalized racism in the US published over the past five years (H/T @noraj_williams) and introduces this syllabus with the following words, “Educators everywhere are asking how can we help students understand that this was not an isolated, tragic incident perpetrated by a few bad individuals, but part of a broader pattern of institutionalized racism.”
+JSTOR has compiled a syllabus of readings on institutionalized racism in the United States published over the past five years (H/T @noraj_williams) and introduces this syllabus with the following words, “Educators everywhere are asking how can we help students understand that this was not an isolated, tragic incident perpetrated by a few bad individuals, but part of a broader pattern of institutionalized racism.”

 Dismantling racism in academia: Because our community is an academic one, it’s important that we discuss these issues as we directly influence and perpetuate them.
 Here is a list of readings, syllabi, and online courses that can help in this space: